Welcome to Chip Check - brought to you by Fido.ie

 Fido staff will contact you to tell you what has been found.

-This service launched in late summer 2015 and Fido customers with registered email addresses are being contacted.
+This service launched in late summer 2015 and our staff have been contacting existing customers ever since in order

 My dog's chip is already registered with Fido.
 Am I compliant?